port-labs/port-docs/docs/self-service-actions/self-service-actions-deep-dive/advanced-form-configurations.md

 </TabItem>
 <TabItem value="jqQuery">
-the jqQuery property is used to create a query that can be used to extract data from the entity, the logged-in user, or the current action's form inputs.
+The jqQuery property is used to create a query that can be used to extract data from the entity, the logged-in user, or the current action's form inputs.
 The query can also be used to perform data manipulations.

 ```json
 {